-7.1.6 Project No. 06: Mauna 'Olu Estates Drainage Improvements
+7.1.7 Project No. 07: Mauna 'Olu Estates Drainage Improvements

 A separate study is being done by the BWS for the Mauna 'Olu Estates Drainage.
-Sections of the existing system of ditches and berms above the Mauna 'Olu Estates subdivision are not functioning as constructed.
+Sections of the existing system of ditches and berms, located on land owned by the BWS, above the Mauna 'Olu Estates subdivision are not functioning as originally constructed.

 The tributary area is divided into four areas ranging from 52 acres to 139 acres, with the total area slightly less than 400 acres.
 The TR-55 method was used to estimate peak flows for the 10-, 25-, 50-, and 100-year storms.
 A total of 2,776 cfs is generated during a 100-year storm event.
 Of this total, 1,264 cfs was intended by developers to go through the Mauna 'Olu Estates via the existing ditch system running through the subdivision and into the Mākaha Stream.
 The remaining 1,509 cfs was intended by developers to be conveyed along the mauka boundary of Mauna 'Olu Estates towards the golf course and flow into the Eku Stream.
-A total of 1,411 cfs, 1,945 cfs, and 2,356 cfs is generated during a 10-, 25-, and 50-year storm event respectively.
+A total of 1,411 cfs, 1,945 cfs, and 2,356 cfs is generated during a 10-, 25-, and 50-year storm events respectively.

-The BWS is currently reviewing the preliminary report, which includes recommendations on how to convey the offsite drainage.
-Recommendations may include improving only certain problematic areas or improving the entire system with possibly a new lined drainage ditch or levee walls.
+The BWS is in the process of investigating the type of proposed drainage improvements that would be needed, what impacts any improvements would have on various nearby cultural and historic resources in the valley and the estimated costs to construct the proposed improvements.
+Recommendations on how to convey the offsite drainage may include improving only certain problematic areas or improving the entire system with (1) possibly a new lined drainage ditch or levee walls and/or (2) the construction of detention basins at the mauka and makai ends of the existing berm and ditch system.
+Flow from one of the detention basins would be released as sheet flow onto the East Golf Course.
 The intent of the overall design is to maintain the tributaries to Eku and Mākaha Streams as described above.